chzhanpeng/MineSweeper/README.md

 # MineSweeper
-Creating a text-based MineSweeper game and a solver to solve the puzzle.
+A Text-based MineSweeper game and a solver to solve the puzzle.
 Coded in Java.

+Now Playable!
+Run Interactive in command line to play.